Shuttle roller coaster: Linear motor launched shuttle coasters

 In 1996, Premier Rides debuted the first coasters ever to use linear induction motors, and in 1997 opened Batman & Robin: The Chiller at Six Flags Great Adventure, a pair of dueling launched shuttle coasters.

 Intamin introduced its reverse freefall coaster in 1997.
 In these models, the train is accelerated out of the station along a long, level track using linear synchronous motors, rises straight up a vertical tower, then free falls back down to return to the station.
 Only two reverse freefall coasters were built: Tower of Terror II at Dreamworld, and Superman: Escape from Krypton at Six Flags Magic Mountain, both of which first broke the 300 foot and 400 foot barriers.
 Tower of Terror II, however, was discontinued in 2019.
+Similarly, Superman: Escape from Krypton was permanently closed in March of 2025, after maintenance which closed it in September 2024.

 In 1998, Intamin introduced its first impulse coaster, Linear Gale at Korakuen Amusement Park in Japan, which featured inverted trains traversing two vertical towers.
 In 2000, Intamin introduced Superman Ultimate Escape with a spiral tower and one vertical tower.
 Intamin introduced Wicked Twister in 2002, a variation with two spiral towers.
 With each pass through the station the train accelerates faster and travels further up the towers.